patymunoz/simulated-annealing-algorithm/README.md

 #### 5.5.
 Cooling the temperature

 Every time the for loop is executed, the temperature is updated.
 In this case the have this formula: `T = 1000/(1+(t/5))`.
-But, notice that there are some other that we can use depending on the problem that we're trying to solve.
+But, notice that there are some other that you can use depending on the problem that you're trying to solve.

 #### 5.6.
 Stop criteria

 The algorithm stops when the temperature is lower than a certain value.
 In this case, the algorithm stops when the temperature is lower than the value you set in `while T > 5`.
+Again, "5" it's a value that you can change depending on the problem that you're trying to solve.

 #### A graph to illustrate the behavior expected from the algoritm 📉